Skip to content

 • the National Indigenous Australians Agency

-• the Australian Government Department of Health
+• the Australian Government Department of Health and Aged Care

 We acknowledge the traditional owners and custodians of country throughout Australia, and acknowledge their continuing connection to land, waters and community.
 We pay our respects to the people, the cultures, and the elders past, present and emerging.
 We would like to thank Aboriginal and Torres Strait Islander people for their assistance in the collection of data, without which this report would not have been possible.